-St. 178 has also many small boutiques that sell silk accessories.
-My two favourites are Happy Silk and Ta Phrom and a big smile will greet you as you enter either.
+St. 178 also has many small boutiques that sell silk accessories.
+My two favorites are Happy Silk and Ta Phrom, and a big smile will greet you as you enter either.

 There is, of course, the BKK1 area, the home of all the consulting community after the Pol Pot era.
-St. 63 has the Khmer Surin store with colourful cotton clothes and accessories for your self and for your home.
-Smateria has beautifully designed bags made of netting material and old flour and rice sacks.
+St. 63 has the Khmer Surin store with colorful cotton clothes and accessories for yourself and your home.
+Smateria has beautifully designed bags of netting material, old flour, and rice sacks.

-Close by in St. 278 is the tiny Luna Boutique.
-Linen and cotton clothes at reasonable prices await you.
-They can customise whatever designs attract you.
-You can also bring your own fabric and design or choose from their own stock of fabrics and they will make it for you.
-Bring one of your favourite dresses from your wardrobe and have them make you another in a local fabric.
+They can customize whatever designs attract you.
+You can also bring your fabric and design or choose from their materials stock, and they will make it for you.
+Bring one of your favorite dresses from your wardrobe and have them make you another in a local fabric.

-In front of the National Post Office is Artisans d'Angkor where you can get the highest quality silk and traditional Cambodia carvings.
-You may have to pay more but the quality of the products is exceptional.
+In front of the National Post Office is Artisans d'Angkor, where you can get the highest quality silk and traditional Cambodian carvings.
+You may have to pay more, but the quality of the products is exceptional.